-Nowadays, social media platforms, print photographs, and mobile screens are on the rise, and people will undoubtedly deliver a presentation using those media.
+Nowadays, social media platforms, print photographs, and mobile screens are rising, and people will undoubtedly deliver a presentation using those media.
 No wonder the 4:4 aspect ratio will be applied more often than before.
 Because 4:4 is more compact than the 16:9, it fits well with the carousel or microblog format.

 To make 4:4, we should understand aspect ratios.
 It is a crucial part of the design because we need to upload images at different aspect ratios for other utilities.
 Nonetheless, an image’s aspect ratio will change depending on the platform to present, like desktop vs. mobile or blog vs. social media.
-It ensures our photos are displayed as intended without stretching or resolution loss when we use the right aspect ratios.
+It ensures our photos are displayed as intended without stretching or resolution loss when using the correct aspect ratios.

 2. Anti-design or brutalism

-There is currently enormous interest in retro trends or pop culture, especially from the 1990s, where brutalism and anti-design are begun.
+There is currently enormous interest in retro trends or pop culture, especially from the 1990s, when brutalism and anti-design began.
 Modernist objects generally use a muted color palette like blacks, whites, and greys, while anti-design embraces all colors.
 Anti-design value is to embrace the nature of pop and consumerism.
 This style also means including decorative elements, kitsch, irony, and distortion in scale.

 In the past, some designers were becoming bored with polished and straightforward designs, and Anti-design brings them some “freshness.”
 The main reasons designers use anti-design are to get attention for being humorous, edgy, and provocative.
 The designers often created this trend as an inside joke who perceive it as ironic.
 Although it is considered a trend, we can use anti-design in everything.
 The contexts that supported anti-design use are: 1) If our audience is designers, illustrators, or artists.
 2) If our presentation is meant for non-formal occasions.